wetware/pkg/README.md

 Existing IaaS/PaaS like Kubernetes try to hide cluster state behind *declarative config*, often written in a high-level markup language like YAML, TOML or JSON.
 Instead of *programming* your infrastructure, you *declare* the desired state of your cluster in a configuration file, and the software tries to figure out a way to reach that state.
 Declarative approaches work well for applications like database queries, but cause serious problems in a IaaS/PaaS setting.

-This declarative paradigm is good for querying databases, but it gets cluster-management exactly backwards.
+The problem is that declarative syntax gets datacenters exactly backwards.
 In a datacenter or cloud environment, you need to keep track of two things at all times:

 1. What is the current configuration of my cluster? (state)
 2. How do I get to the desired state?  (strategy)

-But with IaaS/PaaS systems like Kubernetes and Mesos, this information is burried under multiple layers of configuration, indirection and abstract interfaces.
-With these systems, you know where you want to go (*i.e.*, the state described by your YAML config), but can never be totally sure are right now, much less how the system is plans on getting to its destination.
+But with IaaS/PaaS systems like Kubernetes and Mesos, both 1 & 2 are burried under multiple layers of configuration, indirection and abstract interfaces.
+And although you know where you want to go (*i.e.*, the state described by your YAML config), you can't be sure where are right now, nor how your config translates into execution.

 When you encounter a problem, it's hard to diagnose what went wrong.
 It's also hard to apply localized hotfixes.
-All you can really do is grapple with configuration, restart services, and and make educated guesses.
-This whack-a-mole approach to debugging works, but it's tedious, and it makes it virtually impossible to discover the root cause of bugs or service outages.
-Worse, the current generation of IaaS/PaaS infrastructure incomprehensibly complex, and it can degenerate into inconsistent states that require you to reboot the entire cluster.
-When you do that, you lose valuable debugging information that might have prevented the next incident.
-This problem is exacerbated at scale.
+All you can really do is grapple with configuration, restart services, and make educated guesses.
+This whack-a-mole approach to debugging works, but it's tedious, and gets in the way of root-cause analysis.
+Worse, existing IaaS/PaaS systems are incomprehensibly complex, and easily degenerate into inconsistent states that force you to reboot the entire cluster.
+When you do that, you lose valuable debugging information that might have prevented the next incident... and it gets worse as you scale.

 ### The Wetware Way